 Some mandatory requirements to build an IoT network are listed below:

-- It should be capable of configuring applications
+- Capable of configuring applications

 - Traffic management and monitoring at device level

-- It should be cost effective so that large number of devices can be connected.
+- It should be cost-effective so that large number of devices can be connected.

 - MQTT (message queue telemetry transport)